Skip to main content

 Assessment Rationale And Relationship

-The essay will assess and provide feedback upon students' understanding of the organisation theory presented in the module.
-The exam will assess students' overall understanding of knowledge and issues presented in the module.
+The exam will incorporate essay format components and will assess students' overall understanding of knowledge and sensemaking of issues presented in the module.

 Reading Lists